Cave 2 (Full cave)

 Who this course is for:

-The certified Introductory Cave Diver (or equivalent), who has interest in moving forward with overhead environment diving and expanding their diving techniques, capabilities, range, and more!
+The certified Cave 1 diver (or equivalent Introductory Cave Diver), who has interest in moving forward with overhead environment diving and expanding their diving techniques, capabilities, range, and more!

 - Minimum age 18

-- Minimum certification of Introductory Cave Diver, or equivalent
+- Minimum certification of Cave 1 or Introductory Cave Diver

 - If decompression dives are to be conducted in training, the student must be certified to that level, or this training may be conducted concurrently.